Llama-Logic/TS4-Modders-Reference/src/content/docs/tutorials/creating-xml-compare.md

 If you're looking at the report in WinMerge, you can collapse and open folders.
 If you have Show Identical Items toggled on, you can see if all of a type of file has changed or just some.
 You can right-click the files to open them.
 But you can't search.

 Both methods have benefits.
 You can use both or one or the other.

+---

+Originally written by [Amethyst Lilac](https://www.patreon.com/c/amethystlilac/) for this site.